MadStats/reflections-on-presentations-wangsd94/README.md

 They focus too much on the skills of analysis.
 But what I care is how to interpret analysis result and the meaning of the model.

+Title of presentation:

+Gaming

+What were aspects of the presentation that you liked:

+Beautiful presentation.

+What were aspects of the presentations for which you had concerns or questions:

+The interactions between champions.

+Title of presentation:

+H1B

+What were aspects of the presentation that you liked:

+What were aspects of the presentations for which you had concerns or questions:

+Does "STEM" really matter in application?
+Do the comparision.

+Title of presentation:

+Traffic

+What were aspects of the presentation that you liked:

+A lot of analysis.

+What were aspects of the presentations for which you had concerns or questions:

+How does the improvement of car influence traffic accident.

+Title of presentation:

+songs

+What were aspects of the presentation that you liked:

+beautiful plots

+What were aspects of the presentations for which you had concerns or questions:

+Title of presentation:

+terrorism

+What were aspects of the presentation that you liked:

+animation part

+What were aspects of the presentations for which you had concerns or questions: